codesharedot/qtum-price-ruby/README.md

-# trueusd price ruby
+# qtum price ruby

-Gets the trueusd price with Ruby (from JSON).
+Gets the qtum price with Ruby (from JSON).

 https://ruby-lang.co